cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ```
 </div>

 All users (and in CageFS too) should have read access to this file because some CPAPI methods have to work from end-user too.
-CloudLinux components only read this file and never write/create it.
+CloudLinux OS Shared components only read this file and never write/create it.

-The control panel vendor decides where to put CPAPI scripts (CloudLinux utils will read path to scripts from the integration file) but we recommend to put them into <span class="notranslate">`/opt/cpvendor/bin/`</span> (should be created by the vendor first) because <span class="notranslate">`/opt/*`</span> is mounted to CageFS by default and the standard location will save some time during possible support incidents.
+The control panel vendor decides where to put CPAPI scripts (CloudLinux OS Shared utils will read path to scripts from the integration file) but we recommend to put them into <span class="notranslate">`/opt/cpvendor/bin/`</span> (should be created by the vendor first) because <span class="notranslate">`/opt/*`</span> is mounted to CageFS by default and the standard location will save some time during possible support incidents.

 We recommend to deliver a set of scripts for CPAPI and integration file as a separate RPM package.
 This can greatly simplify support for vendors as they will be able to release any updates and compatibility fixes separately from the panel updates and use dependencies/conflicts management provided by a package manager.